Monodromy dependence and connection formulae for isomonodromic tau functions: Introduction and statement of results

-The isomonodromicity of the family $ A\lb z; \vec{t}; M\rb$ means that all equations from it have the same set $ M\in \mathcal{M}$ of monodromy data.
-The fact that $\mathcal{T}$ can be taken as a complete set of independent isomonodromic deformation parameters is nontrivial, and has been proved in \cite{JMU}.
+It should be also noticed that in the non-resonant case (the situation we are exclusively interested in here) $\mathcal{T}$ gives a complete set of independent isomonodromic deformation parameters so that the equation $A\lb z\rb \equiv A\lb z; \vec{t}; M\rb$ describes all possible monodromy preserving deformations of (\ref{gensys0}).
+This is a nontrivial fact, and it has been proved in \cite{JMU}.

 The closedness of the 1-form $\omega_{\mathrm{JMU}}$ with respect to $\mathcal T$ in turn implies that locally there is a function $\tau \equiv \tau\lb\vec{t};M\rb$ on ${\mathcal{T}} \times \mathcal M$ such that